dgaydukov/cert-aws/files/sa.md

 You can attach multiple EBS to single EC2, but single EBS can only be attached to 1 EC2.
 EBS allows to create point-in-time snapshots (backup) and store them in s3.

+Snapshots are store in amazon s3 bucket (not in your bucket, so you don't have full control of it, you can't go to bucket and download snapshot) and amazon provides some services to you regarding snapshot
+* create & delete
+* recover
+* copy to other region
+When you take snapshot of running ebs, it would be available immediately (there is no delay).
+But when you recover snapshot ebs is read immediately, but data is loaded lazyly.

 IOPS vs Throughput vs Bandwidth
 * IOPS - number of read/write operations per second
     * General Purpose SSD (gp2)